tarwn/lessthandot-hugo/blogs/content/posts/2009-08-13-recover-a-database-without-the-ldf-file.md

 If the DROp has removed the data file, go ahead and copy it back.
 If it did not as the method of DROP while the DB is offline may not, then let all is good.

-Now let’s attach the LOGLOSS database again
+Now let's attach the LOGLOSS database again

 Running